By James Wilson · Oct 1, 2025

 Configuration and Best Practices

-How often should I check my website?
+How often should I check my site?

 What should I monitor first?

-1. Your homepage: It is the first thing users and search engines see
+3. Homepage: First thing users and search engines see

 How do I avoid false positives?

-Should I monitor my staging/development environment?
+Should I monitor staging?

 Alerts and Notifications